 - Children's number skills can be supported in all sorts of fun ways at home.
 Board games are a great way of making them familiar with the number system and addition and subtraction.
 Children can really enjoy inventing their own. - Play with cards.
 Take 2 cards and add the numbers together, the player with the highest number wins.
-Try it with subtraction, multiplication, and division too. - Get them to design a tree house, clothes or car or whatever they're interested in.
-Ask them to work out the right measurements. - Play board games like Connect 4, Jenga, Monopoly, Scrabble or Dominos. - Ask your child to design their own board game and dice.
+Try it with subtraction, multiplication, and division too. - Play board games like Connect 4, Jenga, Monopoly, Scrabble or Dominos. - Ask your child to design their own board game and dice.
 Play the game together and talk about the mathematical thinking, reasoning, or problem solving the game used